lululu930/FirmGenie/README.md

 # FirmGenie
-**A Confidence-Aware Expert LLM Framework for Fine-grained Network Device Identification**
+**FirmGenie: A Confidence-Aware Expert LLM Framework for Firmware Version Identification on Network Devices**

 This repository contains the implementation and experimental artifacts for **FirmGenie**, an expert large language model framework designed for fine-grained firmware version identification from noisy network banners.
 FirmGenie integrates domain-specific supervised fine-tuning, knowledge augmentation, and multi-source confidence discrimination to achieve accurate and scalable firmware version identification under real-world Internet conditions.